What AcidTest Will Not Accept

 • "What's this person's employment history?"

-Emotional reassurance or validation
+Emotional validation or reassurance

 Examples of out-of-scope requests: